Preface:

 Optimum generator operation [1]

-Assuming that we want to maximize the efficiency for a given electrical power, what are the required speed and load current?
 Mathematically, this is equivalent of searching the extremum of the efficiency with the side condition of constant power.
 We skip the quite complicated mathematics here, but give the approximate results.

 The optimum generator operation is at a load current of about